Psychological exam sought for N.C. man accused of threatening to kill Biden

 CHARLOTTE — The lawyer for a Gastonia man accused of threatening to kill President Joe Biden wants a judge to order a psychological exam for his 27-year-old client.

-David Kyle Reeves was indicted by a federal grand jury earlier this month on four charges related to a rash of angry and erratic phone calls he is accused of making to the White House and Secret Service, The Charlotte Observer previously reported.
+David Kyle Reeves was indicted by a federal grand jury earlier this month on four charges related to a rash of angry and erratic phone calls he is accused of making to the White House and Secret Service.

 The most serious charge, making a threat against the president of the United States, carries up to five years in prison and a $250,000 fine.